Apologies, but no results were found.

 Courses & Teaching

-Shirley McDonald combines her interests in composition theory and practice, Canadian literature and history, life writing, social justice, and environmental sustainability, in the delivery of writing instruction and literature in the classroom.
+Shirley McDonald bases her teaching on her interests in composition theory and practice, Canadian literature and history, life writing, social justice, postcolonial studies, environmental sustainability and experiences with Indigenous political issues in British Columbia.

 BA Okanagan University College (1999); MA University of Calgary (2001); PhD University of Alberta (2013)